mmswflow-upb/sdt-proj/README.md

 This command will:

-- Build all four microservices (gateway, faculty, reservation, scheduling)
+- Build all five microservices (gateway, faculty, reservation, scheduling, notification)
 - Spin up three PostgreSQL databases
+- Start RabbitMQ message broker
 - Start everything on their respective ports

 Give it about a minute to fully start up.
 You'll know it's ready when you see logs from all services.

 ### Step 2: Verify Services Are Running

-Verify if images were created, you should see 4 images starting with `sdt-campus-*` and a `postgres 15` image:
+Verify if images were created, you should see 5 images starting with `sdt-campus-*`, a `postgres:15` image, and `rabbitmq:3.12-management`:

 ```bash
 docker images